bfbbdecomp/bfbb/README.md

 ## Progress

-View our progress and answers to frequently asked questions on the [project tracking website](https://bfbbdecomp.github.io/bfbb/progress).
+View our progress and answers to frequently asked questions on the ~~project tracking website~~ *(currently down, will be updated soon).*

 Join the discussion on the [BFBB Decompilation Discord](https://discord.gg/dVbGFdYU6A).